Comes with a cassette

 The Volt does an excellent job of standing on its own when compared to the KICKR and any other luxe smart trainer on the market.
 It comes with the usual cost, though, taking a big bite out of your budget and storage space.

-However, we have to applaud how quiet the Volt is and the fact that it comes with a cassette and thru-axle adapter for no added cost.
+However, we have to applaud how quiet the Volt is and the fact that it comes with a cassette and thru-axle adapter for no added cost—and the price is certainly on the low-end of the direct-drive trainer world.
 It also gets creative with its Bluetooth streams, allowing us data geeks to get as many quantifiables as possible from any given training session.

 With its forthcoming ecosystem the Volt positions itself well to become a fierce contender as a consumer favorite in the smart trainer industry.
 Watch out for JetBlack and the Volt to make waves in the months to come.